 How to Tell Your Boss You're Quitting (6 Easy Steps) [+ Resignation Tips]

 When deciding to resign from a place of employment, the first step is to speak with the manager, supervisor, or boss that oversees your work.
-This conversation should be a constructive and heartfelt discussion where the employee and the manager set goals for the transition period (usually two weeks of time).
+This conversation should be a constructive and heartfelt discussion where the employee and the manager set goals for the transition period (usually two weeks).

 Before writing a resignation letter or formal notification, the employee should speak with their supervisor.
-Inside a resignation letter may contain details of the transition plan or transition period as well as a final end of employment date.
-This information should be agreed upon between the employee and the manager (or boss) during the discussion about the resignation.
+Inside, a resignation letter may contain details of the transition plan or transition period as well as an end of employment date.
+This information should be agreed upon between the employee and the manager (or boss) during the resignation discussion.